Property Types8 min read

 • New build: estate charges: Many new estates have annual management charges (£200–£600/year) for communal areas, on top of council tax.

 • Period: Japanese knotweed: Invasive plant common near Victorian-era developments.
-Can make a property unmortgageable.
+Lenders usually require a professional treatment plan with an insurance-backed guarantee before they will lend.

 • Period: conservation area restrictions: Limits what you can change externally — replacement windows, satellite dishes, even paint colours may need permission.